psaxioti/OpenTRIM/README.md

 It then runs the simulation and saves the results into a HDF5 archive.

 ## Testing

+The GUI app contains some examples that can be used for testing.

 Some benchmark tests for comparison to other codes are given in folder `test/`.